maxbarrett/valideater/README.md

 <input type="email" placeholder="Email" id="toMatch" data-vldtr="email">
 <input type="email" placeholder="Confirm email" data-vldtr="matches" data-vldtr-matches="toMatch">
 ```
+The confirmation element should come after element to match
+The confirmation element shouldn't need any other validation - the matcher should have those

 Default error message: `These values do not match`